fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Update-ServiceFabricRepairTaskHealthPolicy.md

 ```

 ### -PerformPreparingHealthCheck
-Specifies if a cluster health check is to be performed in the Preparing state of the repair task.
+Specifies whether a cluster health check is to be performed in the Preparing state of the repair task.

 ```yaml
 Type: bool